k9mail/k9mail.app/documentation/development.md

 XML provides the translation (however that’s pulled in from Transifex anyway) and some of UI layout.

-Once you’ve gained a solid understanding of these we recommend you look at our existing issues and pick one tagged beginner.
-If there’s not a beginner-tagged one not being worked on then feel free to pick an issue that interests you.
+Once you’ve gained a solid understanding of these we recommend you look at our existing issues and pick one tagged 'good first issue'.
+If there’s not a tagged one not being worked on then feel free to pick an issue that interests you.
 If there’s no developer comments on the issue you select (and it’s not marked beginner) feel free to ask about the best approach before you start!

 To build the project simply clone the repository and import the project into [Android Studio](https://developer.android.com/studio/index.html).
 From there you can use the IDE tools to build the k9mail APK and install it.